kyzh0/zephyr/README.md

 ## Acknowledgements

-Thanks to Jonas Yang for providing the icons and logo design.
+Thanks to James Bayly for his efforts on modernising the frontend, and Jonas Yang for providing the logo design.

 ## License